 Tip 1: Get to know your target group

-There is little that can go wrong with videos, as they are popular in all age groups.
-Nevertheless, the platforms are different.
-YouTube has long since become a cross-age platform on which even Silver Surfers look for instructions or wallow in memories with excerpts from "Dalli Dalli".
-The Best Agers are also strongly represented on Facebook and also consume videos there.
+You can't go wrong with videos, as they are popular across all age groups.
+Nevertheless, the platforms differ.
+YouTube has long since become a cross-age platform where even Silver Surfers look for instructions or reminisce with clips from "Dalli Dalli".
+Best Agers also have a strong presence on Facebook and consume videos there as well.

-Twitch and the rapidly growing TikTok app are only gradually becoming popular with people over the age of 30.
-Twitch is still hanging on to its origins in the e-game scene and many users know from TikTok that it used to be called musical.ly and was mainly used by female teenagers.
-Those days are long gone and we even find the news on TikTok, which is working hard to reach half a million users, or lawyers and pharmacists.
-Those who are active there have to present content to the point and must not bore with their films.
+Twitch and the rapidly growing app TikTok are only gradually attracting people over the age of 30.
+Twitch still hangs on to its origins in the e-game scene, and many TikTok users know that it used to be called musical.ly and was mainly used by female teenagers.
+Those days are long gone and on TikTok we even find the Tagesschau, which is working hard towards half a million users, or lawyers and pharmacists.
+Anyone who is active there has to present content to the point and must not bore with their films.

-Nonetheless, style and story are quite different.
-If you still reach your very young customers with quick picture changes and bright colours, the age group 40+ will prefer something more serious.
+Nevertheless, style and story differ considerably.
+If you reach your very young customers with quick image changes and bright colors, the age group 40+ prefers something more serious.
 As usual in marketing, it can help you to work with personas.
-Instead of addressing the working mother in a row house, you will have a concrete person in mind with Monika.
+Instead of addressing the working mother in the terraced house, you then have a concrete person in mind with Monika.

 Tip 2: Choose the right equipment in combination with a smart strategy

-Now the exciting question: Do I need a professional cameraman with expensive equipment or is my mobile camera and a free editing program sufficient?
+Now the exciting question: Do I need a professional cameraman with expensive equipment or are my mobile phone camera and a free editing program enough?